supertree-toolkit/stk/doc/tutorial.rst

 writing up your papers - how many trees, over what years the data is from, etc, etc.

+The final step is to ensure there is sufficient taxonomic overlap between source trees.
 Next, we need to check that all the trees are connected by at least two taxa with another tree.
 You may also want to experiment with using higher numbers.
 Use the data overlap function to determine this.
 The output can either be a